jacobc2700/personal-website/README.md

 ### Technologies:

 - There are two different versions of this website.
-- One version is made with HTML, CSS, and Bootstrap.
+- The original version of this website was made with these technologies:
-- One version is made with React.
+- Bootstrap, Font Awesome, CSS, JavaScript, jQuery.

 responsive web design: